awsdocs/amazon-rds-user-guide/doc_source/custom-upgrading.md

   A disadvantage of the preceding technique is that you must apply the patch manually to every instance that you want to upgrade\.
 In contrast, when you create a new CEV, you can create or upgrade multiple DB instances using the same CEV\.
 + When you upgrade your primary DB instance, RDS Custom for Oracle upgrades your read replicas automatically\.
 You don't have to upgrade read replicas manually\.
 + When you upgrade a CEV, RDS Custom deletes the data in the `bin` volume of your DB instance\.
++ When you upgrade a container database \(CDB\), RDS Custom for Oracle checks that all PDBs are open or could be opened\.
+If these conditions aren't met, RDS Custom stops the check and returns the database to its original state without attempting the upgrade\.
+If the conditions are met, RDS Custom patches the CDB root first, and then patches all other PDBs \(including `PDB$SEED`\) in parallel\.

+  After the patching process completes, RDS Custom attempts to open all PDBs\.
+If any PDBs fail to open, you receive the following event: `The following PDBs failed to open: list-of-PDBs`\.
+If RDS Custom fails to patch the CDB root or any PDBs, the instance is put into the `PATCH_DB_FAILED` state\.
++ You might want to perform a major version upgrade and a conversion of non\-CDB to CDB at the same time\.
+In this case, we recommend that you complete this goal in the following process:

+  1. Create a new RDS Custom DB instance that uses the Oracle Multitenant architecture\.

+  1. Plug in a non\-CDB into your CDB root, creating it as a PDB\.
+Make sure that the non\-CDB is the same major version as your CDB\.

+  1. Convert your PDB by running the `noncdb_to_pdb.sql` Oracle script\.

+  1. Validate your CDB instance\.

+  1. Upgrade your CDB instance\.

 ## Viewing valid upgrade targets for RDS Custom for Oracle DB instances<a name="custom-upgrading-target"></a>